scott-good/sofy-docs/docs/topics/Installing Solutions/using_new_gcp_trial_account.md

 You will need the following to get started:
 * A valid credit card.
 (Google states that you will not be charged for the trial account.)
 * A Solution chart downloaded from SoFy to your local file system.
 On the Solution detail page, there is a download icon near the top right-hand corner.
-* Details of the Flexnet license server that contain your entitlements to run the HCL Software included in your solution.
+* Details of the FlexNet license server that contain your entitlements to run the HCL Software included in your solution.
 Alternatively, you can install a solution without these values, and add them later through the Solution Console 'Settings', but some of the software may not be fully functional until that is done.
 * Your CLI secret for the HCL docker registry.
 Instructions to obtain your CLI secret will be provided further down the documentation when it is needed.